MdMirajAnsari/InterviewNavigator/ANGULAR/Angular-Concept.md

 ## Data Binding

 Data binding in Angular is a mechanism that synchronizes the data between the component (TypeScript) and the template (HTML).
 It enables dynamic updates to the UI when the underlying data changes and vice versa.
-Angular supports several types of data binding, which I’ll outline below with concise explanations and examples.Types of Data BindingInterpolation (One-Way Binding: Component to View)  Uses double curly braces {{ }} to display component data in the template.
+Angular supports several types of data binding, which I’ll outline below with concise explanations and examples.Types of Data Binding Interpolation (One-Way Binding: Component to View)  Uses double curly braces {{ }} to display component data in the template.
 Data flows from the component to the view.

 ```typescript